 The only way to leverage Facebook traffic now is to run the giveaway offsite, using a tool like VYPER.

-Facebook and Instagram have the audience, you just have to figure out how to leverage it.
-One way that we have found to be really successful is using contests and giveaways.
-We are going to go through some of the best facebook giveaway examples so that you can copy them word for word to replicate the success of these posts.
+We are going to go through some of the best Facebook giveaway examples so that you can copy them word for word to replicate the success of these giveaways.

 Before we go through these giveaway’s a few things that you need to do before setting up your giveaways are

-- What’s your goal of this giveaway?
+- What’s the goal of this giveaway?
 Build followers, incentivize social engagements or grow your email list?